maurerv/AlphaPulldown/manuals/AlphaPulldown_manual.md

 </details>

-In the JupyterLab window, choose output.ipynb if it is not opened automatically and then go to the **Run** > **Run All Cells**; after all cells executions for every proteins complex, you will see PAE plots, interactive structures colored by pLDDT, interactive structures colored by a chain.
+In the JupyterLab window, choose output.ipynb if it does not open automatically.
+Then, go to **Run** > **Run All Cells**.
+After all cells have been executed for every protein complex, you will see PAE plots, interactive structures colored by pLDDT, and interactive structures colored by a chain.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="../manuals/Jupyter_results_dark.png">